 Blow molding is a manufacturing process which forms hollow plastic parts, consisting of three main types: extrusion, injection, and injection stretch.
-The blow molding process begins by melting down the plastic and forming it into a parison, a tube-like piece of plastic with a hole in one end.
+The blow molding machine process begins by melting down the plastic and forming it into a parison, a tube-like piece of plastic with a hole in one end.

 Some blow molding machine process applications will require a central chilling system which is used to cool the process water.
-To avoid condensation, the piping of a custom temperature control unit can be insulated with elastomeric closed-cell foam like the one shown below.
+To avoid condensation, the piping of a custom temperature control unit can be insulated with elastomeric closed-cell foam.